k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/02_core_components.md

 LLMs are invoked at various points in the agent workflow to perform different tasks:

-- Reflecting on user queries to determine the appropriate response path
+- Evaluating user queries to determine the appropriate response path
-- Generating SQL queries based on natural-language requests
+- Text-to-SQL query generation
 - Planning and executing multi-step execution strategies
-- Formulating natural-language answers for users
+- Generating natural-language responses for users

 LLM interfaces are installed via K2exchange, offering various LLM provides, like OpenAI, Anthropic, AWS Bedrock, Google/Gemini.